sikou33/sikou33.github.io/README.md

 **Q:** Why is Markdown better than a word processor?
 **A:** Because markdown is lightweight.
 We can even use it in the editor of the web without installing any software.Secondly markdomarkdowny is compatible with any operating system and has no formatting problems.

-**Q:** Why does my home page not show anything?
+**Q:** How to change the theme?
-**A:** This is because you have not set the index.md, please refer to the readme of the theme of your choice and set it at the beginning of the index, in the example of this guide, the default settings are used to change the index.md
+**A:** We need to change the `_config.yml` to choose theme.
+And we can use [Jekyll theme hosted on Github](https://pages.github.com/themes/),  `remote_theme: THEME-NAME`, Replace theme-name with the name of the theme of your choice.
+More details can see [Basic theme tutorials ](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll)